-An academic year is generally divided in two equal payment periods.
+An academic year is generally divided into two equal payment periods.
 The first payment period is half of the weeks AND half of the credit hour equivalencies.
-The second payment period is the remaining weeks AND remaining credit hour equivalencies.
-A financial aid payment period for UW Flexible Option programs is 26 weeks and 12 credit hour equivalencies.
+The second payment period is the remaining weeks AND remaining credit hours.
+A financial aid payment period for UW Flexible Option programs is 24 weeks and 12 credit hours.

 PLUS (Parent Loan for Undergraduate Students) Loan

 In a federal loan program, a PLUS loan may be borrowed by a parent on behalf of the undergraduate child or by a graduate student on his or her own behalf.
 Interest accrues on the loan from the point of disbursement.
 A FAFSA must be filed to determine other aid eligibility before a PLUS loan will be processed.

 The amount of money borrowed through a loan, excluding interest or other charges (unless they are capitalized).